Combine your business knowledge with your law degree to better prepare you for successful

 and its relation to society, government and business.
 The course focuses on the traditional

-business law topics - property, contracts, torts, agency, business organizations and
+business law topics - property, contracts, torts, agency, business organizations,

 This course introduces students to the practice of ethical reasoning.
 The course fosters